camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

     </bpmn2:callActivity>
 ```

-You can easily edit this via the camunda Modeler:
+You can easily edit this with the camunda Modeler:

 ![camunda Modeler][3]

-### Necessary adjustments on your process models
+### Necessary adjustments to your process models

 This approach tries to limit hacks to a minimum.
-But as BPMN cannot "jump" into scopes or parallel paths there are situations which cannot be handled out-of-the-box by the migration scenarios.
-Then you have to adjust the process model as sketched in the following example:
+However, as BPMN cannot "jump" into scopes or parallel paths, there are situations which cannot be handled out-of-the-box by the migration scenarios.
+In that case, you have to adjust the process model as sketched in the following example:

 ![Adjusted Process Model][6]

-The migration scenario defines that we want to end up in Task A - and only Task A (so Task B was already completed).
-In order to jump into the parallel paths we need to have an additional parallel gateway for the migration and a decision within the subprocess to bypass "Task 0" - as we cannot directly go into the subprocess on Task A. The changes are marked in red.
+This migration scenario defines that we want to end up in Task A - and only Task A (so Task B has already been completed).
+To jump into the parallel paths we need to have an additional parallel gateway for the migration and a decision within the subprocess to bypass "Task 0" - as we cannot directly go into the sub-process on Task A. The changes are marked in red.

 ## Process Engine Plugin

 In order to get this running we implemented a [Process Engine Plugin](http://docs.camunda.org/latest/guides/user-guide/#process-engine-process-engine-plugins) which basically pimps the behavior of the CallActivity.

-In order to do this the Plugin adds a [ParseListener](http://docs.camunda.org/7.1/api-references/javadoc/org/camunda/bpm/engine/impl/bpmn/parser/BpmnParseListener.html).
+To do this the Plugin adds a [ParseListener](http://docs.camunda.org/7.1/api-references/javadoc/org/camunda/bpm/engine/impl/bpmn/parser/BpmnParseListener.html).
 This [MigrationParseListener](src/main/java/com/camunda/demo/migration/MigrationParseListener.java) exchanges the behavior of the call activity on the fly:

 ```java
   public void parseCallActivity(Element callActivityElement, ScopeImpl scope, ActivityImpl activity) {